mdfilio/training/nginx/part1content.md

 # nginx vs the Apache MPMs: prefork vs worker vs event

-The event based processing that nginx does essentially leap frogged apache's various processing models by starting from scratch rather than building on the existing architecture.
+The processing methodology nginx uses leap frogged apache's various processing models by starting from scratch to use an asynchronous non blocking event driven architecture rather than building on the apache model.

 **prefork**
-The majority of Apache servers we see are configured for the prefork MPM (multi-processing module) configured with mod_php. prefork in this context means, that apache has a preset of processes given how expensive forking a proecss is in cpu terms.
+The majority of Apache servers we see are configured for the prefork MPM (multi-processing module) configured with mod_php. prefork in this context means, that apache has a preset number of processes so that it can grow a bit more easily given how expensive forking a proecss is in cpu terms.

-As each of these processes contain all the code necessary to handle a request this makes them extremely heavy and often leads to a server running out of memory and MaxClients being a factor on configuration.
+As each of these processes contain all the code necessary to handle a request this makes them extremely heavy and often leads to a server running out of memory and so this is why MaxClients is a factor with configuration.

 KeepAlive connections also do not work well with apache when using this style of processing since it changes the process to a 1 to 1 relationship if the